 Elliot is heavily involved in the local community, regularly meeting local residents and organisations.
 He was on the steering group for a local Leonard Cheshire Home.
 For the past two years Elliot has sat on the Committee for the Bromley Community Fund, which is a local charitable endowment fund.
 As a result he has become very familiar with the work of Community Links Bromley.

 Elliot has a keen interest in cycling and travel.
 He is married with an 11 year old son and lives in Kent.

 Janet Tibbalds, Chair

-Janet has been involved in the voluntary sector in Bromley for over 26 years, initially as a volunteer adviser in Bromley CAB.
-For the last 15 years or so, where Janet has been more in a position to influence, she has encouraged and supported moves towards partnership working and innovative, more effective and business- like governance and service delivery, without ever losing focus on the ultimate recipients, be they children, students or service users.
+Janet has been involved in the voluntary sector in Bromley for over 30 years, initially as a volunteer adviser in Bromley Citizens Advice Bureau.
+For the last 15 years or so, where Janet has been more in a position to influence, she has encouraged and supported moves towards partnership working and innovative, more effective and business like governance and service delivery, without ever losing focus on the ultimate recipients, be they children, students or service users.
 Janet believes she has acquired the skills and experience required of a trustee alongside a wide knowledge of the local voluntary sector and its operation, which would inform a role as trustee of Community Links Bromley.

 Paul Cosgrave, Trustee

-Paul has recently retired, after working for the past forty two years as a Senior Corporate Banking Manager with HSBC.
+Paul is retired after working for forty two years as a Senior Corporate Banking Manager with HSBC.

 His skills are financially based and he has over the years, been focused on relationship banking, where developing and maintaining customer relationships have been very important to him.